izguenther6/Portfolio/README.md

 * below is a brief summary of past/present projects
 * you can also navigate through the folders above on your own!
+* my CV can be found in the files above or by [clicking here](https://github.com/izguenther6/Portfolio/blob/main/CV%20-%20Isaiah%20Guenther.pdf)

 ## Current Projects